-Colleen holds a B. Mus. in viola performance and a B.M.Ed from Baldwin-Wallace College Conservatory and is assistant principal violist with the Dayton Philharmonic Orchestra.
+Colleen holds a BBachelor of Music Degree in Viola Performance and a Bachelor of Music Education Degree from Baldwin-Wallace Conservatory.
+She is assistant principal violist with the Dayton Philharmonic Orchestra, where she has been a member for over 40 years.
 She has taught at the Prelude Strings summer music camp in Kettering.
 She plays in the Dayton Philharmonic string quintet and teaches in the orchestra’s SPARK educational program.
-She is the principal viola for the Lakeside Summer Symphony.
+She has been the principal viola for the Lakeside Summer Symphony since 1981.

 Jim holds a B.Mus.
 Performance degree from Baldwin-Wallace College Conservatory and received that school’s Distinguished Alumni Award in 1985.
 He performs with the Cincinnati Symphony Orchestra and is the Concert Master of the Lakeside Summer Symphony.
 He teaches classical and popular violin and viola.